JornVernee/JornVernee.github.io/_posts/2023-08-18-debugging-jit.markdown

 Note that I'm using powershell.
 The ticks are the powershell equivalent of `\` in a unix shell.
 I've put this command in a script file to make it easier to edit and re-run.

-The output generated is architecture specific.
+The generated output is architecture specific.
 I'm using an x64 machine, which gives me x64 assembly.
-If you are using an AArch64 machine, such as Apple's M1 chips, the output will be different.
+If you are using an AArch64 machine, such as Apple's M1, the output will be different.
 The output I get for my test program above as follows:

 ```text
 CompileCommand: dontinline TestJIT.payload bool dontinline = true